 A small built-in audio amplifier can drive an 8 ohm speaker.

 The main features of the module are shown below.
-The main features such as Record, PlayE and PlayL can be activated by pushing a button or input a logic HIGH on the header pin with the same name.
+Functions such as Record, PlayE and PlayL can be activated by pushing a button or input a logic HIGH on the header pin with the same name.

 |REC||RECORD – Pin is active HIGH to start recording and must remain high while the recording is in process.
 The red LED will light while recording.
 Once the pin goes LOW or it runs out of memory, an End-Of-Message (EOM) marker is automatically recorded.